 A week ago, Linda Ashida Periscoped my classroom to few people in other high schools.
-They virtually visited the class and then we had a follow up meeting to discuss the class and learn together.
+They virtually visited the class and then we had a follow-up meeting to discuss the class and learn together.

 I broke the video into three parts.
 It is a typical day, in which students are working with documents.
-To give more context on the exact process of the class, I wrote a blog post about the class, which you can read here.
+To give more context to the exact process of the class, I wrote a blog post about the class, which you can read here.

 Provide Specific Evidence:

 2nd Fifteen Minutes